 We sail to Great Abaco Island, circled by a number of smaller islands and home to picturesque colonial towns.
 Billowing sails dot the Sea of Abaco where under the water walls of coral and schools of tropical fish provide divers an excellent opportunity to experience the vibrant sea life at its best.
 Trade winds dance across the sheltered waters lending to the region’s popularity as a sailing destination.
 Countless activities, ranging from visiting historic sites to snorkeling to taste testing local dishes, will fill your days with unforgettable memories.

 This nude gay sailing cruise is including accommodation on our luxury 52 feet GayNudeSail Exclusive catamaran, the service of a nude gay skipper and nude gay cook, port- and mooring fees, gasoline, cleaning, breakfast, lunch and soft drinks.
 Not included: Dinner, alcoholic drinks, excursions and marine park fees.

-This week is a "nude gay only" cruise, meaning you can stay nude on the frontdeck in the sun and swim nude if you like, the first week is a clothing optional gay cruise.
+This week is a "nude gay only" cruise, meaning you can stay nude on the frontdeck in the sun and swim nude if you like, the second week is a clothing optional gay cruise.